bosh-elastic-stack/elasticsearch-boshrelease/README.md

 ### Build your own bosh release with X-Pack by Concourse

-elasticsearch boshrelease does not include X-Pack since it uses Apache License version.
+elasticsearch boshrelease does not include X-Pack since it uses Apache licensed distribution.
-You can use [create-el-bosh-release.yml](ci/create-el-bosh-release.yml) to build your own bosh release with Elastic License version.
+You can use [create-el-bosh-release.yml](ci/create-el-bosh-release.yml) to build your own bosh release with Elastic licensed distribution.

 Here is a sample pipeline: